 It can be a difficult decision, we can help you consider the tax implications of either scenario; take into account your circumstances; what you are looking to achieve from your investment in property and help you choose the solution that is best suited to your needs.

-Please contact me if you would like to discuss your situation as a residential landlord.
+Please contact us if you would like to discuss your situation as a residential landlord.